 FDB also engineer and supervises mechanical work at the power plant.

-As of now, three installations of the DiffCon system exist:
+As of now, four installations of the DiffCon system exist:

 Dr. Francke at FDB completed his PhD study at NTNU by investigating the physics behind, and optimizing design parameter combinations for the DiffCon system.